valdoin/Devblog/content/posts/xss-attacks.md

 ## {{< theme_text_color >}}II. why ?{{< /theme_text_color >}}

-Now you may wonder "but then what makes my website vulnerable to XSS ?".
+Now you may wonder "then what makes my website vulnerable to XSS ?".
 Here are some common factors that can make a website susceptible to XSS attacks :

 ### {{< theme_text_color >}}Lack of Input Validation and Sanitization{{< /theme_text_color >}}

 - Directly Embedding User Input: If your website takes user input and directly embeds it into HTML, JavaScript, or other parts of the web page without proper validation or sanitization, it can be exploited.

-- Examples: Comment sections, search boxes, contact forms ...
+- Examples: Comment sections, search fields, contact forms ...

 ### {{< theme_text_color >}}Improper Output Encoding{{< /theme_text_color >}}

 - Failure to Encode Output: Not encoding output correctly before rendering it in the browser can lead to XSS vulnerabilities.
-Different contexts (HTML, JavaScript, URL) require different encoding mechanisms.

 - Examples: Displaying user-submitted content without HTML entity encoding or using [innerHTML](https://www.w3schools.com/jsref/prop_html_innerhtml.asp) to insert user data into the DOM without proper sanitization.